RausellLab/CelliD/README.md

 # CelliD
 Gene signature extraction and cell-identity recognition at individual cell level from single-cell RNA-seq.

-Cell-ID v0.99
+**Cell-ID v0.99**

 ----------------------------------------

-Welcome to the official Github repository of the Cell-ID software.
+Welcome to the official Github repository of the **Cell-ID** software.

-**Cell-ID enables the identification of rare individual cells and their reproducible gene signatures across independent single-cell RNA-seq datasets.**

-Cell-ID has been recently presented at the America Society of Human Genetics annual meeting (ASHG 2019) as a platform talk with the following abstact: https://eventpilotadmin.com/web/page.php?page=Session&project=ASHG19&id=204004

-Cell-ID software will be officially released in this repository as an open-source R package in the next weeks.
+**Cell-ID** software will be officially released in this repository as an open-source R package in the next weeks.

 If you would like to be informed about the release please send an email to antonio.rausell@institutimagine.org with subject: “Cell-ID release announcement”.

-You may also follow up in Twitter for regular updates: https://twitter.com/AntonioRausell
+You may also follow us in Twitter for regular updates: https://twitter.com/AntonioRausell

+**Cell-ID** has been recently presented at the America Society of Human Genetics annual meeting (ASHG 2019) as a platform talk with the following abstact: https://eventpilotadmin.com/web/page.php?page=Session&project=ASHG19&id=204004

 ----------------------------------------

 # Abstract

+**Cell-ID enables the identification of rare individual cells and their reproducible gene signatures across independent single-cell RNA-seq datasets.**

 Akira Cortal 1, Antonio Rausell 1,2